sgtdede/pe-checks/README.md

 optional arguments:
   -h, --help  show this help message and exit
+  -a, --all   perform all modules
+  -c, --capa  perform a CAPA scan
   -s, --scan  perform a defender engine scan (WARNING:before lauching that scan you need to adjust Defender settings to: Defender ON, Submission OFF)
   -v          verbose mode
 ```